Are you searching for plants that are safe for your pets? Here is an exclusive list of 18 Low Light Indoor Plants Safe for Cats and Dogs!

 Botanical Name: Chamaedorea elegans

-With trumpet-shaped flowers of brilliant hues like crimson, violet, and white over its velvety foliage, gloxinia is a must-have indoor plant.
-It attains a height of 6-12 inches, and if you have a pet at your home, you can safely keep it.
+With trumpet-shaped flowers of brilliant hues like crimson, violet, and white over its velvety foliage, gloxinia is a must-have indoor plant if you love flowering houseplants.
+It attains a height of 6-12 inches, and even if you have a curious dog in your home, you can safely keep it.

 Botanical Name: Peperomia obtusifolia

-Blunt leaf peperomia does not require much attention, and that’s the reason many houseplant enthusiasts prefer it.
+While ficus elastica (the original rubber plant is slightly toxic to pets), this one is not.
+It does not require much attention, and that’s the reason many houseplant enthusiasts prefer it.
 Its fleshy stems store water and do not demand frequent watering.
-This plant is ideal for both gardening and pet enthusiasts, as it is unharmful to pets.

 11. Wax Plant